-Rights to equality, self-determination, full citizenship, valued recognition, and respect from others are legally recognized and assured for all people with an intellectual disability.
+Rights to equality, self-determination, and full citizenship are legally recognized and assured for all people with an intellectual disability.

 Every person has the right to make and guide decisions about their life.
 However, people with an intellectual disability are often denied this right because their ability to decide is not accepted or recognized.

 We want to see a Canada where people with an intellectual disability are legally recognized as full and equal citizens.
 This includes making decisions about their own lives and having those decisions recognized and respected.

 The power to make decisions about your life is called legal capacity.
 Canadian guardianship laws take away a person’s legal capacity and give this power to a substitute decision-maker.
 We are working to change these laws, but it’s a long and complex process.